-To celebrate the tenth anniversary of International Archaeology Day, we invite you to try your hand at replicating some of the most iconic archaeological sites of all time.
+After receiving fabulous submissions for Stonehenge, Chichen Itza (El Castillo), the Colosseum, and the Pyramids at Giza in our inaugural contest in 2020, we’re back for more!
+We invite you to try your hand at replicating some of the most iconic archaeological sites of all time.
 There will be separate competitions for youth, families, and adults and considerations will be made for the sites that are the most realistic and/or use the most original materials.
 We also encourage edible submissions!

 So dig into your pantries or arts and crafts supplies and let your creativity shine!
 Winners will receive an AIA prize pack.

 Tips: Try to an include an object in your photo as a scale so we can get a sense of how big your monument is.
 And don’t forget to include #BuildYourOwnMonument when sharing your work on social media!

 |April 16||April 19-22||Central temple structure at Angkor Wat, Cambodia|

 |April 23||April 26-29||Pueblo Bonito at Chaco Canyon, New Mexico|

 Joan Breton Connelly, Professor of Classics at New York University and Director of the NYU Yeronisos Island Excavations and Field School in Cyprus, has received the AIA’s Excellence in Undergraduate Teaching Award and the AIA’s James R. Wiseman Book Award for Portrait of a Priestess, while her Parthenon Enigma received the Phi Beta Kappa Society’s Ralph Waldo Emerson Award for best book in the Humanities.
 Connelly’s first paying job was as a tennis instructor.